gruppe-adler/maps.gruppe-adler.de/README.md

 **Remember which tile you chose!**
 Copy the tile and paste it directly into the `topo/` or `sat/` directory (depending on where you took it from :D) and rename it to `thumbnail.png`.
 Repeat that process for any have all other map types you have exported, ideally using the same tile (same extent, but correct type of course) for all of them.

+7. Add the map to the bottom of the list within the `Dockerfile`.
+(We copy each map by itself to accelerate the building process in edge cases, when using the old image as a cache.)

 ## Consuming data from the WMTS